The Great Reset (book)

 The Great Reset: How New Ways of Living and Working Drive Post-Crash Prosperity is a book published in April 2010 by Richard Florida, a professor at the University of Toronto's Rotman School of Management.
-The book puts into context Florida's urban development theories, with the financial crisis of 2007–2008, to describe the future of cities.
-The Great Reset looks at the economic incentives which have driven American society in the past.
-Florida compares the recession to two similar periods in recent history, the 1870s and the 1930s.
-The book is divided into three parts such as how past resets have shaped development, how different cities are positioned, and what trends will emerge from the reset.
+The book puts into context Florida's urban development theories and the 2008 financial crisis to describe the future of cities.
+The Great Reset examines the economic incentives which have driven American society in the past.
+Florida compares the recession to two similar periods in recent history, the 1870s, and the 1930s.
+The book is divided into three parts such as how past resets have shaped development, how different cities are positioned, and the trends that may emerge from the reset.

 Part 1: Past as Prologue

 Florida claims the 1870s reset best mirrors the American economic situation in the 2010s.
 The 1870s changed the organization of production, creating the American system of manufacturing, which paved the way for unprecedented growth and innovation.
 During the first great reset, there was a mass migration of people from the countryside to urban areas and significant development of new transportation structures.

 The second great reset laid our current foundation.
 Florida cites historian Alexander Field, calling the Great Depression of the 1930s, the "most technologically progressive" time of the 20th century.